PoChang007/Object_Detection_in_Urban_Env/README.md

 * cuDNN 8.1
 * TensorFlow 2.6

-Note that in `model_lib_v2.py` (TensorFlow Object Detection API), put `from object_detection import eval_util` in the last import to avoid the potential segmentation fault.
+Note that in `model_lib_v2.py` (TensorFlow Object Detection API), put `from object_detection import eval_util` as the last import to avoid the potential segmentation fault.

 ## Instructions